|What is patellar luxation? Causes Symptoms Diagnosis Treatment Home care|

-The condition can occur in cats of all ages and breeds, although there appears to be a higher incidence in Abyssinian, Devon Rex, British Shorthair, Siamese, Maine Coons and Persians.
+The condition can occur in cats of all ages and breeds, although there appears to be a higher incidence in Abyssinians, Bengals, Devon Rexes, British Shorthairs, Siamese, Maine Coons, and Persians.

 There are several possible causes of patellar luxation cats.

-Physical trauma – Traumatic luxations tend to be more painful and often run concurrently with other physical injuries.
-It may occur in one joint or both.
+- Physical trauma – Traumatic luxations are more painful.
+They frequently run concurrently with other physical injuries and can affect one joint or both.

-Congenital (present at birth) – This type of patellar luxation tends to be bilateral (affecting both knees).
-In dogs, this condition is inherited, however, it has not been proven that this is the case in cats.
-Congenital patellar luxation is most often the result of abnormal bone development, as well as a shallow trochlear groove which often slopes towards the side of the luxation.
+- Congenital (present at birth) – This type of patellar luxation tends to be bilateral, affecting both knees.
+Most often the result of abnormal bone development, as well as a shallow trochlear groove which often slopes towards the side of the luxation.

 In some cases, patellar luxation may be an incidental finding during a routine physical examination.

-Your veterinarian will perform a thorough evaluation of your cat and obtain a medical history from you.
-He will manually evaluate the patellar to evaluate and grade the severity of the patellar luxation.
+The veterinarian will perform a thorough evaluation and obtain a medical history from you.
+Which will include a lameness examination to evaluate and grade the severity of the patellar luxation.

-Diagnosis of patellar luxation is based on x-ray images which will be taken from different angles to view not only the patellar but the depth of the trochlear groove.
-He will also look for arthritic to the joint as a result of the condition.
+X-ray images taken from different angles to view the patellar and the depth of the trochlear groove will confirm the diagnosis.
+The veterinarian will also look for signs of arthritis in the affected knee as a result of the patellar luxation.

-Grades 3 and 4 require surgery.
-Preferably before the onset of osteoarthritis.
+Grades 3 and 4 require surgery, preferably before the onset of osteoarthritis.
 There are a number of surgical treatments for patellar luxation, which depend on the type of abnormality present.
-Some options include:

-Tibial crest transposition: Repositioning the attachment of the tendon at the tibial crest so that the patellar is re-aligned with the trochlear groove.
-The bone is cut and then re-attached in the correct position and pinned into place.
+- Tibial crest transposition: Reposition the attachment of the tendon at the tibial crest to re-align the patellar with the trochlear groove.

-Lateral or medial imbrication: It is common for the soft tissue surrounding the patellar to become stretched over time, this may need to be tightened during surgery to help hold the patellar in place.
+- Lateral or medial imbrication: It is common for the soft tissue surrounding the patellar to stretch over time.
+Tightening the tissue during surgery will help to hold the patellar in place.

-Osteotomy: Some grade 4 cases may require surgery to realign the tibia or fibula.
-This surgery involves cutting the femur and re-aligning it with clamps.
-It is usually performed on dogs who have bowed legs.
+- Osteotomy: Some grade 4 cases may require surgery to realign the tibia or fibula, this surgery involves cutting the femur and re-aligning it with clamps.

 The success rate of this surgery is usually very high, particularly if caught in time before arthritis has developed.

 Your veterinarian may recommend gentle exercises for you to perform on your cat during his recovery to help restore his normal range of motion.
-Follow as instructed.
-Rehabilitation is an important part of recovery.
+Follow as instructed as rehabilitation is an important part of recovery.

-He will need to be confined to a crate or a room until he has recovered, this generally takes two weeks although excessive activity and jumping should be restricted for up to 3 months.
-It is advisable you keep your cat confined indoors during this period.
+Confine to a crate or room until recovered, which takes two weeks.
+Avoid excessive activity and jumping for three months, keep him indoors during this time.

-It is not advised to breed with cats who have patellar luxation.
+Do not breed with cats who have patellar luxation.